SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 > ⭐️ **True Name**
 >
-> If a creature within 10 squares speaks the defector's true name, the defector loses their damage immunities and their Tempting Offer triggered action until the end of the encounter
+> If a creature within 10 squares speaks the defector's true name, the defector loses their damage immunities and their Tempting Offer triggered action until the end of the encounter.

 ###### Level 7 Retainer Advancement Ability